China Automotive Systems (CAAS) Stock Sinks As Market Gains: What You Should Know

 Investors will be hoping for strength from China Automotive Systems as it approaches its next earnings release.
 On that day, China Automotive Systems is projected to report earnings of $0.07 per share, which would represent a year-over-year decline of 56.25%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $138.46 million, down 0.24% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $138.46 million, down 0.24% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for China Automotive Systems.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for China Automotive Systems should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-China Automotive Systems is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+China Automotive Systems currently has a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that China Automotive Systems has a Forward P/E ratio of 15.71 right now.
-For comparison, its industry has an average Forward P/E of 12.73, which means China Automotive Systems is trading at a premium to the group.
+Digging into valuation, China Automotive Systems currently has a Forward P/E ratio of 15.52.
+For comparison, its industry has an average Forward P/E of 14.43, which means China Automotive Systems is trading at a premium to the group.

 Is THIS the Ultimate New Clean Energy Source?
 (4 Ways to Profit)